Gautam-Tripathi/Gautam-Tripathi/README.md

 # About Me
-#### Hello there! 👋 I'm Gautam, a passionate Python developer with a strong interest in data science and a growing fascination with machine learning.
-I'm excited to share my journey of learning and exploring the fascinating world of data-driven technologies.
-This GitHub profile is a showcase of my projects, contributions, and the evolution of my skills.
+#### Hello there! 👋 I'm Gautam, a passionate Python developer with a strong interest in data science and a growing fascination with machine learning and Deep learning.
+I'm excited to share my learning journey and explore the fascinating world of data-driven technologies.
+This GitHub profile showcases my projects, contributions, and the evolution of my skills.
 # My Interests
 * 🐍 Python enthusiast
 * 📊 Data science explorer